emmanuelinfante/SubtitlesEveryone/README.md

 ### Translators as subtitle translator
 Originally, Translatros was not created to translate subtitles; however, we adapted the code for subtitle translation, which allows you and anyone else to translate subtitles into many languages, with over 20 translators, and completely free of charge 🥳

+---

+## Soon, we will upload a video explaining how to properly use the Google Colab notebook!